Eberechi Eze gives Arsenal title-winning 'aura' with hat-trick in masterclass performance against Spurs

 Tottenham were close to signing Eberechi Eze during the summer but they could not get near him at the Emirates Stadium.
 This was a brutal exhibition of what they missed out on, performed by a man seemingly on a mission to hammer home the message.

 Thomas Frank had tried to make light of facing him.
 "Who's Eze?" he joked in his pre-match press conference.
-But Eze was determined to make his mark and did so in historic style, becoming the first Arsenal player since 1978 to score a north London derby hat-trick in the Gunners' 4-1 win.
+But Eze was determined to make his mark and did so in historic style, becoming the first Arsenal player since 1978 to score a hat-trick in a north London derby and inspiring the Gunners to a thumping 4-1 win.

 "It's special," he smiled to Sky Sports afterwards.
 "It's what I prayed for.
 I prayed for my hat-trick and I got it."
 But this was more than divine intervention.
 Mikel Arteta revealed Eze had cut short a day off in the lead-up to the game, such was his determination to be ready.